 Franco-Nevada (FNV) call option

 You can see an example of how a call option works from the writer’s perspective in this example on Franco-Nevada.
 FNV reached a new multiyear high on April 13, 2020.
-Imagine that as the owner of 100 shares, you’re happy to lock in your gains at the high and you think the price could backtrack a little over the coming month.
+Imagine that as the owner of 100 stocks, you’re happy to lock in your gains at the high and you think the price could backtrack a little over the coming month.

 The image above shows a list of FNV call options listed on Robinhood.
-Here, an investor can purchase a May 15th call option contract for $7.25 per option, totalling a cost of $725 with 100 underlying Franco-Nevada shares.
-It gives the buyer the choice of purchasing 100 FNV shares just below the current market price at $120 each on any date up to and including May 15th.
+Here, an investor can purchase a May 15th call option contract for $7.25 per option, totalling a cost of $725 with 100 underlying Franco-Nevada stocks.
+It gives the buyer the choice of purchasing 100 FNV stocks just below the current market price at $120 each on any date up to and including May 15th.

 Considering that you initially received $725, your actual lost opportunity cost would have been just $275 from this position.
 In percentage terms, this is an extra 2%.